WangXiaobao-j/ZeoDiff_HTP/README.md

-# Zeolite Diffusion Coefficient Prediction System
+# ZeoDiff – Feature Extraction and Diffusion Prediction for Zeolites

-An interactive desktop application for predicting molecular diffusion coefficients in zeolite structures using trained Artificial Neural Networks (ANN).
+ZeoDiff is an easy-to-use desktop application for predicting diffusion properties of zeolites.
+The software automatically extracts structural features from CIF crystal files and uses trained artificial neural networks (ANNs) to estimate molecular diffusion coefficients.

 ## Features

 The software provides two main functions:

 1. **Single Structure Prediction**
-   Calculate diffusion coefficient for one zeolite structure.
-Results are displayed directly in the interface.
+   Predict the diffusion coefficient for a single zeolite structure from a CIF file.
+Results are displayed instantly in the application interface.

 2. **Batch Processing**
-   Calculate diffusion coefficients for multiple zeolite structures.
-Results are saved to Excel file.
+   Predict diffusion coefficients for multiple zeolite structures in a single run.
+Results are automatically compiled and saved to an Excel file for further analysis.

 ## Requirements